Department of Numbers

 Boulder, Colorado Unemployment

-The BLS reported that the unemployment rate for Boulder fell 0.1 percentage points in December 2011 to 6.1%.
-For the same month, the metro unemployment rate was 1.8 percentage points lower than the Colorado rate.
-The unemployment rate in Boulder peaked in June 2009 at 7.3% and is now 1.2 percentage points lower.
+The BLS reported that the unemployment rate for Boulder rose 0.1 percentage points in May 2023 to 2.4%.
+For the same month, the metro unemployment rate was 0.4 percentage points lower than the Colorado rate.
+The unemployment rate in Boulder peaked in May 2020 at 10.0% and is now 7.6 percentage points lower.
+From a post peak low of 2.3% in July 2022, the unemployment rate has now grown by 0.1 percentage points.
 You can also compare Boulder unemployment with unemployment in other cities.

 Unemployment Rate: Boulder, Colorado, National